blink616/blink616/README.md

 # Hi there! 👋 I'm Hamiz Ali

-I'm passionate about developing amazing products for end-users, learning and growing as a Human.
+I'm passionate about learning and growing as a Human.

 ## GitHub Stats